$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Symplectic linear algebra over algebraically closed fields

 \section{Symplectic linear algebra over algebraically closed fields}

-We start by studying the classification problem of normal forms of matrices in an algebraically closed field.
-This case is an essential ingredient of our strategy to obtain general classifications in the real and $p$-adic cases later on.
+In this section we prove several essential results about normal forms of matrices in an algebraically closed field.
+They are a crucial ingredient of our strategy to obtain general classifications of local normal forms of $p$-adic integrable systems, so we cannot postpone their proofs to \cite{CrePel-matrix} as we are doing with the majority of the results about $p$-adic matrices.
 As we will see, the problem in this case reduces to an equality of eigenvalues, and to an equality of normal forms if there are multiple eigenvalues.